A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Readme.md

 ### DS Viper

-DS Viper is a powerful tool designed to bypass Windows Defender's security mechanisms, enabling seamless execution of payloads on Windows systems without triggering security alerts.
+DS Viper is a powerful tool designed to bypass Windows Defender's security mechanisms.
+It enables seamless execution of payloads on Windows systems without triggering security alerts.
 It utilizes a combination of advanced techniques to manipulate and disguise payloads, providing cybersecurity professionals, red teamers, and penetration testers with a robust solution for achieving undetected access.

 ### Emkei's Fake Mailer